 Beginnings

-I found a voice teacher, Ania Kamieńska from the Singing Academy, on the Internet.
-I saw recommendations from others, good reviews, so I got brave and wrote to her.
-After initial messages and filling out a form that helps Ania understand our needs (and preferred pronouns or name, Ania is very inclusive), the first online conversation took place.
-My first task was to speak on any topic for several minutes so she could assess my voice.
-I started talking about my garden, flowers, plants, which is my newest passion.
+I found a vocal coach online.
+I saw recommendations from others, good reviews, and so I took the leap and wrote to her.
+After exchanging a few initial messages and filling out a form that helps the coach understand your needs (including preferred pronouns and name), we had our first online meeting.
+My first task was to talk about any topic for several minutes so she could evaluate my voice.
+I started talking about gardening, flowers, and plants—my latest passion.

 My old voice from last year.